 Preparation for Alpine Ascents 3-Day Mount Rainier Climbs

-The below training statement is a guide and posted to help you prepare for your upcoming trip.
-While we realize climbers ascend a mountain at different speeds, the ascent rates posted in this document are not only a guideline/expectation for ascending the mountain, but for having climbers be as prepared and safe as possible.
+The training statement below is a guide and we’ve posted it to help you prepare for your upcoming trip.
+While we realize climbers ascend a mountain at different speeds, the ascent rates posted in this document are not only guidelines/expectations for ascending the mountain, but also meant as a guide to help climbers be as prepared and safe as possible.
 It is a matter of safety that climbers ascend at the rate stated below.

-Prolonged hours on the ascent can greatly affect the health of climbers, as one can become fatigued, dehydrated and have a greater chance of getting cold (as well as having their teammates get cold) when ascent rates are too slow.
+Prolonged hours on the ascent can greatly affect the health of all climbers.
+When ascent rates are too slow, climbers can become fatigued, dehydrated, and have a greater chance of getting cold.
 We must also consider the rapidly changing weather on Rainier.

 AT A MINIMUM

-You must be able to reach Camp Muir from the Paradise parking lot in 5 hours (includes 1 hour of break time).
+You must be able to reach Camp Muir from the Paradise parking lot in five hours (this includes one hour of break time).
 Please note this time may be shortened depending on weather conditions.

 AT A MINIMUM

-You must be able to reach the summit of Rainier from High Camp in 5 hours (depending on route).
+You must be able to reach the summit of Rainier from High Camp in five hours (depending on route).

-In short, one must expect to carry at least a 40 pound pack with a rate ascension of 4,500 feet of gain in about 4 – 5 hours (approximately 1,000 feet per hour).
-Climbers who cannot travel at this relatively moderate rate of ascent will have a dialogue with the guide staff as to the possibility of returning to the trailhead (Day 1 of the climb) or high camp (summit day).
-In most cases the discussion is initiated by the climber or mutually with the guide.
+In short, one must expect to carry at least a 40-lb. pack with a rate ascension of 4,500 feet of gain in about four to five hours (approximately 1,000 feet per hour).
+Climbers who cannot travel at this relatively moderate rate of ascent will have a dialogue with the guide staff about the possibility of returning to the trailhead (Day 1 of the climb) or High Camp (summit day).
+In most cases, the discussion is initiated by the climber or mutually with the guide.
 On occasion, guides will ask climbers to start to descend if the guide feels that continuing upward may affect the safety of the group or individual.

 Prioritize your training efforts in the following way:

 Most people will need to train specifically for Mt.
-Rainier for at least 4 – 6 months.
-During your training, you will need to progressively ramp up your pack weight, time, distance and elevation gain (at roughly 10% per week) to safely and effectively build your climbing – specific conditioning.
+Rainier for at least four to six months.
+During your training, you will need to progressively ramp up your pack weight, time, distance, and elevation gain (at roughly 10% per week) to safely and effectively build your climbing-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for the climb.
-Below are more details of how to incorporate these four priorities into your program.
+In the tabs “Conditioning” and “Putting it all together” above you will find more information on how to incorporate these four priorities into your program.

 Hike steep outdoor trails, gradually increasing your pack weight with each outing until you are at your target climb pack weight.
-If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or Stairmaster.
-Use whatever varied surface terrain (i.e. gravel beds, sand dunes, river banks) you have access to.
-A reasonable goal would be to ascend approximately 3,000 feet carrying an average pack of 50 pounds in a 2 hour period, or roughly 1,500 vertical feet in an hour.
-A good training option for pack weight is to carry water in gallon containers or collapsible jugs so you can dump water at the top as needed to lighten the load for the descent.
+If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or StairMaster.
+Use whatever varied surface terrain (i.e., gravel beds, sand dunes, river banks) you have access to.
+A reasonable goal would be to ascend approximately 3,000 feet carrying an average pack of 50 lbs. in a two hour period, or roughly 1,500 vertical feet in an hour.
+A good training option for simulating pack weight is to carry water in gallon containers or collapsible jugs, then you can dump water at the top as needed to lighten the load for the descent.

-In early season, you might start with a hike that gains up to 1500 – 2000′ elevation over 6 miles round trip and carry a 15 – 20 pound pack; each hike try adding 2 – 3 pounds until you are comfortable with a 40 pound pack, then begin increasing the total elevation gain and mileage.
-When you can gain 3,500 feet with a 40 pound pack, start decreasing rest breaks and increasing speed, and once you reach your target time, add the final weight until you can carry your target climb pack weight for the desired elevation gain and mileage.
+In early season, you might start with a hike that gains up to 1,500-2,000′ feet of elevation over 6 miles round-trip and carry a 15-20-lb. pack; each hike try adding two to three pounds until you are comfortable with a 40-lb. pack, then begin increasing the total elevation gain and mileage.
+When you can gain 3,500 feet with a 40-lb. pack, start decreasing rest breaks and increasing speed, and once you reach your target time, add the final weight until you can carry your target climb pack weight for the desired elevation gain and mileage.

-Be sure to include at least 5-10 minutes of targeted stretching following every workout, specifically for the hamstrings, glutes, hips, calves, lower back and quadriceps.
-If you have any areas of concern early season, add emphasis to making sure you have normal range of motion about all your joints.
+Be sure to include at least 5–10 minutes of targeted stretching following every workout, specifically for the hamstrings, glutes, hips, calves, lower back, and quadriceps.
+If you have any areas of concern in the early season, add emphases as needed to making sure you have normal range of motion about all your joints.
 This will become even more important as you add weight and distance to your conditioners.

-Training with free weights, bands, a backpack, bodyweight exercises, or gym machines will help you build overall strength, particularly in the core (lower back and abdominals), upper back and shoulders, and legs.
-Developing strength in your upper back and shoulders will help you with such tasks as carrying a heavy pack, using trekking poles and ice axes effectively.
-The calves, hips, quads, hamstrings and glutes are all involved in ascending and descending glacier, ice, and rock routes, and strength endurance is required in all areas of the legs and hips.
+Training with free weights, bands, a backpack, bodyweight, or gym machines will help you build overall strength, particularly in the core (lower back and abdominals), upper back and shoulders, and legs.
+Developing strength in your upper back and shoulders will help you with such tasks as carrying a heavy pack and using trekking poles and ice axes effectively.
+The calves, hips, quads, hamstrings, and glutes are all involved in ascending and descending glacier, ice, and rock routes, and strength endurance is required in all areas of the legs and hips.

-Include spinal-loading aerobic training options such as jogging, walking on an inclined treadmill, doing stair stepping or stepmill training, trail running, working on an elliptical machine, walking up and down hills, or participating in step aerobic classes.
-While biking, rowing and swimming are aerobic options for the earliest stages of training, be sure as you get closer to your climb that you include activities suggested above that load the spine and legs the same way that hiking will.
+Include spinal-loading aerobic training options such as jogging, walking on an inclined treadmill, stair-stepping or stair mill training, trail running, working on an elliptical machine, walking up and down hills, or participating in step aerobic classes.
+While biking, rowing, and swimming are aerobic options for the earliest stages of training, be sure, as you get closer to your climb, that you include activities suggested above that load the spine and legs the same way that hiking will.

 Putting it all together

-Roughly a month before your climb, you should be at the conditioning level where you are comfortable hiking on consecutive weekend days, what is referred to as back-to-back training.
-This involves hiking with your target climb pack weight (40 – 50 pound) on the first day for at least 4,000 – 5,000′ gain, and a somewhat lighter pack for greater mileage on the second day to simulate your approach and summit days of your climb.
+Roughly a month before your climb, you should be at the conditioning level where you are comfortable hiking on consecutive weekend days, what is referred to as “back-to-back” training.
+This involves hiking with your target climb pack weight (40-50 lbs.) on the first day for at least 4,000 – 5,000 feet gain, and a somewhat lighter pack for greater mileage on the second day in order to simulate your approach and summit days of your climb.

 This will not only be helpful physically but also prepare you psychologically for the challenge of repeat high-effort days without any recovery days in between.
-A sample week of training a month prior to your climb might look like the chart above, in an effort to help you build as much stamina as possible.
+A sample week of training a month prior to your climb might look like the chart to the right, in an effort to help you build as much stamina as possible.

 Be sure to include at least one recovery day per week and listen closely to your body.
 Take the final week to taper or gradually reduce intensity and volume of training so that by the time you leave for your climb you are well rested and physically and psychologically up to the challenge.